-She stifled a scream and strode across the hall to the kitchen, seeking the sanctuary of what was sure to be the apartment’s last bastion against frilliness and order.
-It was a kitchen, after all, where you cooked food and ate it.
-Garcia had left half a skillet of burned eggs and the unwashed remains of a protein shake on the counter that morning, as well as the detritus of the previous evening’s takeout dinner.
+Garica stifled a scream and strode across the hall to the kitchen, seeking the sanctuary of what was sure to be the apartment’s last bastion against frilliness and order.
+It was a kitchen, after all, the place where people cooked food and ate it.
+Garcia had left the unwashed remains of a protein shake on the counter that morning along with the detritus of the previous evening’s takeout dinner.

 She found the kitchen absolutely spotless.
-The phone rang, and it took every ounce of self-control for Garcia not to fling it down the garbage disposal.
+The phone rang, and it took every ounce of self-control for Garcia not to fling the device down the garbage disposal.
 She snatched it up from the entry table and answered without looking.

 “What the fuck do you want?”

-“Happy Monday to you, Sunshine,” Cole said.
+“Happy Monday to you, Sunshine,” Stahl said.
 “What bug has currently crawled up your butt and died?”

 They’d known each other since the police academy.
-Cole had been there for Garcia in some tough times.
-He was one of the few standup men in the world, one of a handful she respected.
-Though she’d knock teeth from the mouth of anyone who would dare to say it out loud, she’d take a bullet for the guy.
+Stahl had been there for Garcia in some tough times.
+He was one of the few standup men in the world, and though she’d knock teeth from the mouth of anyone who would dare to say it out loud, she’d take a bullet for the guy.
 That bought him enough slack to make comments like that to her.